erizov/Professor/semester_1/lecture_11_dynamic_programming/fibonacci/README.md

 ## Real-World Applications

-- **Enterprise Applications**: Fibonacci is used in production systems
+- **Enterprise Applications**: Fibonacci is employed in production systems
 - **Capability Optimization**: Applied to improve system efficiency
 - **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Fibonacci is the best solution for all problems" ✓ **CORRECT**: Fibonacci has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Fibonacci is the best solution for all problems" ✓ **CORRECT**: Fibonacci has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Fibonacci is too complex to understand" ✓ **CORRECT**: Fibonacci can be understood by breaking it down into smaller steps

-## Examples of Implementation
+## Examples of Deployment

 This algorithm/pattern is implemented in various frameworks and technologies.